 There has been a shift in competitive bodybuilding that arose as a backlash to the mass monsters.
 This change is even occurring in the men's open division.

 In 2022, the former 212-pound competitor Hadi Choopan moved to the open division and took first place at 231 pounds.
-Winning 2nd place was 215-pound Derek Lunsford, another former Mr. Olympia 212.
-In the same competition, Big Ramy came in fifth place.
+Winning 2nd place was 215-pound Derek Lunsford, another former Mr. Olympia 212, and Big Ramy came in fifth place.
 In 2023, Hadi and Derek swapped places, with Derek coming in first and Hadi coming in second.

 The point is that getting as big as possible may no longer be the priority for winning the Mr. Olympia title.
 The classic physique division is just what the sport needed to re-bring our attention back to the importance of aesthetics and symmetry.

 These men have the best physiques in the world and will be the most exciting division to watch at the Mr. Olympia Performance Weekend for years to come.

 Some images courtesy of bodybuilder's social media accounts.

 At SET FOR SET, we strive to equip you with the tools and knowledge needed for your fitness journey.
 Our team of experts, including certified trainers, dietitians, and athletes, brings over a decade of industry expertise.
 Our goal is to be your primary resource for all fitness inquiries, guiding you toward a stronger and healthier life.
 Sign up to stay up-to-date!